projectcalico/calico/maintenance/ebpf/ebpf-and-eks.md

 #### Enable eBPF mode

-To enable eBPF mode, change Felix configuration parameter  `BPFEnabled` to `true`.
+To enable eBPF mode, change the Felix configuration parameter `BPFEnabled` to `true`.
 This can be done with `calicoctl`, as follows:

 ```
 calicoctl patch felixconfiguration default --patch='{"spec": {"bpfEnabled": true}}'